AdventuresNW Glacier Bay Photography Workshop 2

 - Adams Inlet passing puffin colonies, sea lion rookeries, and the vast sheets of ice emanating from the ageless icefields begin to dominate the landscape.

-- Lamplugh and the Margarie – massive tidewater glaciers
+- Lamplugh and the Margerie– massive tidewater glaciers

 - Johns Hopkins Inlet

-- Overnight anchorages near both Reid and Margarie Glaciers for both aquatic and terrestrial photography opportunities that are among the most dramatic in the world.
+- Overnight anchorages near both Reid and Margerie Glaciers for both aquatic and terrestrial photography opportunities that are among the most dramatic in the world.

 Day 2 – Couverden to Bartlett Cove (Glacier Bay National Parks Headquarters) to Fingers Bay.